D10DE/WinTimeShifer/README.md

 # WinTimeShifer
-The script shifts the windows' time step by step to fix the time difference smoothly.
+The VBS script shifts the windows' time step by step to fix the time difference smoothly.

 To use it you should at first modify it a bit.
 There are three variables:
 1. Increment in seconds, ususally float because you need in milliseconds to make time shifting smooth.
 100 ms is fine.
 It must be positive if you need to increase the Windows' time.
 Otherwise, if you need to decrease the time, then use negative value.